saghul/pyuv/docs/dns.rst

     When `callback` is None, this function is synchronous.

-.. py:function:: pyuv.util.getnameinfo(loop, ... , callback=None)
+.. py:function:: pyuv.dns.getnameinfo(loop, ... , callback=None)

     Equivalent of `socket.getnameinfo`.
 When `callback` is not None, this function returns a `GNIRequest` object which has a `cancel()`